 Next is up to you as a business analyst to dig deeper and provide them with answers and solutions (eg. dashboards, reports) that are reliable and scalable to support them in the business decision-making process.

 Until you get those answers, the majority of the time is usually spent on finding, cleaning, and prepping the data.

 Actually, the cleaning process is intense and takes a long time, can take up to 75% of the time you spend on the job – so be prepared for that.

-Being a Data Analyst can be a dream job for people who are comfortable with having responsibility, with having close communication with stakeholders, people who are not easily frustrated and they can provide results in tight deadlines.
+Being a Data Analyst can be a dream job for people who are comfortable with having responsibility, having close communication with stakeholders, and for people who are not easily frustrated and they can provide results within tight deadlines.